Artwork for podcast The Experiential Podcast

 Shownotes

-How easy is it for you to recognize and express what it is you’re feeling and which of your needs aren’t being met?
+How easy is it for you to recognize and express what it is that you’re feeling and which of your needs aren’t being met?
 Do you find communicating what you’re experiencing to others challenging!?
 If so, I encourage you to check out this episode!
 I’m joined by Angela Walkley, a NonViolent Communication assessor and trainer and the two of us dive into a conversation around the art of recognizing feelings and needs, not making assumptions and catching when we’re blaming, judging and in perceived stories and the importance of empathy.
 Angela shares a recent situation she was navigating to support us in making more sense of the brilliant ways NonViolent Communication can help in times of conflict and where people may have very different experiences at play.
 As someone who’s only recently been introduced to the NonViolent Communication world, I’m excited to share this conversation with you because this work has helped me take more responsibility for my own experiences and see the bigger picture more clearly!

 Mentioned Resources: